ryanallen/words-of-my-perfect-teacher/README.md

 ## Jetsun Mila
 *rje brtsun mi la* (1040 - 1123), Tibet's great yogi and poet, whose biography and spiritual songs are among the best loved works in Tibetan Buddhism.
 One of the foremost disciples of [Marpa](#marpa), he is among the great masters at the origin of the [Kagyupa](#kagyupa) school.

+## Jigten Sumgon
+"Jigten Sumgon and the Drikung lineage are best known for the set of teachings known as The Five Profound Paths of Mahamudra.
+Some of Jigten Sumgon's sayings were collected by Sherab Jungne into what is known as the Gongchig (Wylie transliteration: dgongs gcig, "the single intention") a profound philosophical compendium that further developed in commentary works written in following generations.
+Some of Jigten Sumgon's teachings were collected by another disciple into what is known as The Heart of the Great Vehicle's Teachings (theg chen bstan pa'i snying po)." [src](https://en.wikipedia.org/wiki/Jigten_Sumg%C3%B6n)

 ## Jigme Lingpa
 *'jigs med gling pa* (1729 - 1798), see the [introduction](#introduction) of this book.
 He is considered to be a combined emanation of [Vimalamitra](#vimalamitra), [King Trisong Detsen](#trisong-detsen) and Gyalse Lharje.
 Patrul Rinpoche is often considered to be the emanation of Jigme Lingpa's speech.